ZYHowell/Warspite/README.md

 ### Backend Design

+Commits of "Young and beautiful"

-not now.
-But I guess that during register allocation, there is an optimization that, if the result of a register should be stored, try to judge if it can be re-calculated instead of load&store.
+I guess that during register allocation, there is an optimization that, if the result of a register should be stored, try to judge if it can be re-calculated instead of load&store.
 (Use dominate info may help with this)

 Or, maybe move the global CSE to LIR.